Brendan Gleeson: Career

 As a member of the Dublin-based Passion Machine Theatre company, Gleeson appeared in several of the theatre company's early and highly successful plays such as Brownbread (1987), written by Roddy Doyle and directed by Paul Mercier, Wasters (1985) and Home (1988), written and directed by Paul Mercier.
 He has also written three plays for Passion Machine: The Birdtable (1987) and Breaking Up (1988), both of which he directed, and Babies and Bathwater (1994) in which he acted.
 Among his other Dublin theatre work are Patrick Süskind's one-man play The Double Bass and John B. Keane's The Year of the Hiker.

 Gleeson started his film career at the age of 34.
 He first came to prominence in Ireland for his role as Michael Collins in The Treaty, a television film broadcast on RTÉ One, and for which he won a Jacob's Award in 1992.
 He has acted in such films as Braveheart, I Went Down, Michael Collins, Gangs of New York, Cold Mountain, 28 Days Later, Troy, Kingdom of Heaven, Lake Placid, A.I.
 Artificial Intelligence, Mission: Impossible 2, and The Village.
 He won critical acclaim for his performance as Irish gangster Martin Cahill in John Boorman's 1998 film The General.

 In 2003, Gleeson was the voice of Hugh the Miller in an episode of the Channel 4 animated series Wilde Stories.
-While Gleeson portrayed Irish statesman Michael Collins in The Treaty, he later portrayed Collins' close collaborator Liam Tobin in the film Michael Collins with Liam Neeson taking the role of Collins.
+While Gleeson portrayed Irish statesman Michael Collins in The Treaty, he later portrayed Collins's close collaborator Liam Tobin in the film Michael Collins with Liam Neeson taking the role of Collins.
 Gleeson later went on to portray Winston Churchill in Into the Storm.
 Gleeson won an Emmy Award for his performance.

-Gleeson played Barty Crouch Jr impersonating Hogwarts professor Alastor "Mad-Eye" Moody in the fourth, and Alastor Moody himself in fifth and seventh Harry Potter films.
+Gleeson played Barty Crouch Jr impersonating Hogwarts professor Alastor "Mad-Eye" Moody in the fourth, and Alastor Moody himself in the fifth and seventh Harry Potter films.
 His son Domhnall played Bill Weasley in the seventh and eighth films.